Main focus: Intersectional Cultural Change

 - Spoken Word / Readings / Performance

-WORK: Currently Project Director of AfroPolitan Berlin, Executive Director of The Bread and Roses Theatre in London, Producing Artistic Director of the transnational collective Goblin Baby Co. and programmer of the “MOP Shortlist” program segment at the Max Ophüls Preis film festival 2021 in Saarbrücken.
-Artistically and organisationally involved in numerous performance and film projects, also active in various fields of education, empowerment and communication, as well as writer, amongst others, for the German-language online magazine RosaMag and the English-language anthology Hear Me Now: Audition Monologues for Actors of Color.
+WORK: Currently, Project Director of AfroPolitan Berlin, Executive Director of The Bread and Roses Theatre in London, Producing Artistic Director of the transnational collective Goblin Baby Co. and part of the selection committee of the Max Ophüls Preis film festival in Saarbrücken.
+Artistically and organisationally involved in numerous performance and film projects, also active in various fields of education, empowerment and communication, as well as author, amongst others, for the German-language anthology Schwarz wird großgeschrieben and the English-language anthology Hear Me Now: Audition Monologues for Actors of Color.

 FOCUS: Conception, development and curation/programming of (new) cultural projects as well as conceiving revised, power- & discrimination-critical structures.
-Participation and empowerment of people who have to experience structural discrimination in different forms, and who are socially and culturally excluded from equal opportunities, in particular BIPoC (Black, Indigenous & People of Colour), queer, neurodiverse and intersectional-feminist perspectives.
+Participation and empowerment of people who have to experience structural discrimination, and who are socially and culturally excluded from equal opportunities, in particular BIPoC (Black, Indigenous & People of Colour), queer, neurodiverse and intersectional-feminist perspectives.
 My artistic practice explores and develops processes, approaches and results that think beyond the status quo and dissolve the confines of conventional art practice.

-STUDIES: MFA Acting International (University of Essex); BA Theater Studies & ongoing dissertation “Diasporadical Stages - Contemporary Afropean Theater & Performance (WT)” (Free University of Berlin)
+STUDIES: MFA Acting International (East 15 Acting School / University of Essex); Theatre Studies & ongoing dissertation “Diasporadical Stages - Contemporary Afropean Theatre & Performance (WT)” (Free University of Berlin)